ioccc-src/winner/1991/README.md

 1991 marked the "The Eighth International Obfuscated C Code Contest"

-Copyright (c) 1991, Landon Curt Noll & Larry Bassel.
-All Rights Reserved.
-Permission for personal, educational or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
-All other uses must receive prior permission in writing from both Landon Curt Noll and Larry Bassel.
+Look at the README.md file for the given winner for information on how to compile the winner and how to run the winning program.
+Look at the winning source and try to figure how it does what it does!
+You may then wish to look at the Author's comments for even more details.

 Instructions for use: Run make to compile entries.
 It is possible that on BSD or non-unix systems the makefile needs to be changed.

-Look at the source and try to figure out what the programs do, and run them with various inputs.
-If you want to, look at the hints files for (minor) spoilers.

 This year, we did not single out an entry that was better than all of the rest.
 We selected 3 entries that were, in our opinion, went beyond all of the other entries this year:

 	Grand Prize			by Brian Westley